 The event is open to nursing students, inductees, their families and the public.

-The Army ROTC Commissioning Ceremony will be held Friday, May 12, at 10 a.m. in the University Center, Anchor Ballrooms A & B. This ceremony marks the transition of graduating ROTC students from cadets to enlisted officers.
+The Army ROTC Commissioning Ceremony will be held on Friday, December 15, at 10 a.m. in the University Center, Lonestar Ballroom.
+This ceremony marks the transition of graduating ROTC students from cadets to enlisted officers.

 The ceremony includes the pinning of lieutenant’s bars by the soldier's loved ones, and the Silver Dollar Salute, an Army tradition in which a newly commissioned second lieutenant presents a silver dollar to the first enlisted soldier who salutes him.
 The coin symbolically acknowledges the receipt of respect due to the new rank and position.

-The College of Science and Engineering (COSE) Hooding and Cording Ceremony will take place on Friday, May 12, at 2 p.m. in Island Hall, Rm.
+The College of Science and Engineering Hooding and Cording Ceremony will take place on Friday, December 15, at 2 p.m. in Island Hall, Rm.
 160.

 The ceremony recognizes students' achievement in earning their master's or doctoral degrees.
 The ceremony is also a chance for graduates to recognize the family, friends, and educators whose support helped make their graduation possible.